sgoel97/blog/content/blog/life/index.md

 Awe is what I think makes me the happiest and truly makes me realize the stupidity of life.
 You can work yourself to the bone, retire, and get replaced within 2 days.
 The company won't care about you, your co-workers probably forgot you (unless they want to use you to get a referral), but at the end of the day, the tree is still there, with its millions of tiny cells still working, still producing oxygen, still growing.

 [More Detail Coming Eventually]

-Want something even more stupid?

-Stress - why?
-Stress is a net negative. if you could deal with the things you're stressed about without getting stressed, you'd probably do them better.
-Thus, why stress?
-What if you just didn't.
-And because its your mind, you can simply tell it not to with enough practice?
-Sounds incredibly stupid, but then again, that's the beuty of the human mind.
-Its yours, and it'll do whatever you tell it to.

-[More Detail Coming Eventually]

-Will I ever get to adding more detail to the sections above?
-I'm going to be perfectly honest, probably not but also potentially.
-Feel free to talk to me directly if you want to talk about this stuff in more depth, but only if you want to meet in-person, because, quite honestly, I find texting incredibly bothersome.